tanalytical/tanalytical.github.io/_posts/2023-08-24-Tetracyclines.md

+---
+title: "A Comprehensive Review of the Efficacy of Tetracyclines in Treating Hidradenitis Suppurativa"
+date: 2023-08-24 00:00:00 + 0000
+categories: [Research]
+tags: [Research]
+---

 Title: A Comprehensive Review of the Efficacy of Tetracyclines in Treating Hidradenitis Suppurativa.

 Background: The etiology of hidradenitis suppurativa (HS) is multifactorial.
 Tetracyclines are a class of antibiotics with anti-